balusreekanth/ios-asterisk-push/README.md

 *systemctl enable push.service*

 ##### STEP 7.
-Now configure your extensions configuration file to check if teh destination extension exist in our database .
-If it exist we send call to push context else we process the call normally.
+Now configure your extensions configuration file to check if the destination extension exist in our database .
+If it exists, we do send call to push context else we process call normally.

 exntsions configuration file may look differnt from system to system depending on your asterisk distro .Below a smaple configuration is given for reference.